Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 # Part VIII: Making Finishing Touches
+1. Need to make some finishing touches to get my desktop to how I want it
+2. Task #1: Configure Displays
+    - Went into System Settings to set Dark Mode (of course)
+    -
 emerge -vq app-emulation/libvirt app-emulation/virt-manager
 8. usermod -aG libvirt dishoungh
     - Uncomment these lines from /etc/libvirt/libvirtd.conf